YosysHQ-Docs/AppNote-130/docs/source/index.rst

       # 2) Continue from that state to see the matching ack.
       cover cover_phase2

-Here ``cover_phase1`` and ``cover_phase2`` are the named covers in the accompanying ``Req_Ack.sv``; SCY sequences them automatically, replaying the witness from the first cover as the starting point for the second.

 Using SCY simplifies the process of multi-stage verification by automating the witness replay and property management between stages, and allows the user to avoid potential pitfalls.
-However, the manual approach described earlier provides more flexibility for complex scenarios that may not be directly supported by SCY.
+However, the manual approach described earlier provides more flexibility for complex scenarios (such as the assertion branch in stage 2) that may not be directly supported by SCY.